 If you have an interest in botany, the entire lot of herbs, shrubs, trees, fruits and roots, at The Green Ark you will find a magical place that will surprise even the most professional enthusiast of this fascinating world.

 Located in Santa Bárbara de Heredia, this 8-hectare garden has the largest collection in Costa Rica, including native and exotic species from the world of botany.

-The Ark offers an impressive view of the Central Valley, from the (in what direction?) views of the hills of Carara to the (directional views of) the mountains of Escazú and Carpintera.
-An abundance of birds and brightly colored butterflies also fascinate Ark visitors.
+The Green Ark offers an impressive view of the Central Valley, from the (in what direction?) views of the hills of Carara to the (directional views of) the mountains of Escazú and Carpintera.
+An abundance of birds and brightly colored butterflies also fascinate the Green Ark visitors.